ArctosDB/documentation-wiki/_documentation/identifications.markdown

-Determinations, or “identifications” (IDs), apply taxonomic terms to specimens.
+Determinations, or "identifications" (IDs), apply taxonomic terms to specimens.
 In other words, determinations are not necessarily just taxonomic terms.
 Information about taxonomic names (which are used to compose determinations) is in [Taxonomy](taxonomy).